DeclarativeHub/ReactiveKit/README.md

 }
 ```

-Our observer we introduced earlier is basically the method `on(_:)`.
+Our observer we introduced earlier is basically the `on(_:)` method.
 ReactiveKit also provides this extensions on the observer:

 ```swift
 public extension ObserverProtocol {